sourcemeta/learnjsonschema.com/content/2020-12/applicator/contains.markdown

 Similarly, if `maxContains` is present alongside `contains`, the instance will be considered valid as long as the number of elements successfully validating against the `contains` subschema does not exceed the specified limit defined by `maxContains`.

-* The value of this keyword must be a valid JSON Schema.
 * For data validation,  `items` validates all array elements against a single schema, `prefixItems` validates a fixed-length sequence at the array's beginning, and `contains` checks for at least one element matching a schema anywhere in the array.
 * The subschema must be applied to every array element, even after the first match has been found, to collect annotations for use by other keywords.
-* The annotation produced by this keyword affects the behavior of `unevaluatedItems` in the *Unevaluated* vocabulary.

 ## Examples